Paleolithic religion: Pigment use

-According to André Leroi-Gourhan, use of pigment is evidence of spiritual behavior, as its use serves no material purpose.
-A great number of pigments has been found in both Neanderthal and early modern human sites.
+According to André Leroi-Gourhan, the use of pigment is evidence of spiritual behavior, as its use serves no material purpose.
+A great number of pigments have been found in both Neanderthal and early modern human sites.
 Particularly interesting is a painted mammoth molar from Tata, Hungary, associated with Neanderthals.
 The main side of the mammoth molar was painted in red ochre, while the back side of it showed heavy traces of use.
 In Blombos cave, two ochre fragments have been found, which bear engraved geometric patterns.

 Burials

-Graves are the clearest signs of spiritual behavior, as it shows delineation between the world of the living and the world of the dead.
-Most often, archaeologists will seek to find some form of grave goods, pigment use, or other forms of symbolic behavior to differentiate from burials motivated by other reasons, such as hygiene.
+Graves are the clearest signs of spiritual behavior, as they mark the boundary between the world of the living and the world of the dead.
+Most often, archaeologists seek to identify grave goods, pigment use, or other forms of symbolic behavior to differentiate burials motivated by other reasons, such as hygiene.
 Examples of such burials are La Chapelle-aux-Saints 1, Le Regourdou, Shanidar 4, and Teshik-Tash 1, among others.

 Ritual cannibalism

-Eating the flesh of deceased in order to inherit their qualities or honor them is a practice that has been noted in numerous modern societies, such as the Wariʼ people.
+Eating the flesh of the deceased in order to inherit their qualities or honor them is a practice that has been noted in numerous modern societies, such as the Wari' people.
 Evidence of such behaviour may be found in the Middle Paleolithic as well.

-Ritual cannibalism has been suggested for the Krapina Neanderthals, based on three factors: mixing of animals and human skeletal remains, breaking of long bones (in order to access the marrow), and the fact that not a single skull was found in a non-broken state.
-Although controversial, the idea of possible cannibalism was supported by a number of subsequent scientists, such as Mirko Malez, H. Ulrich and K. Tomić Karlović.
+Ritual cannibalism has been suggested for the Krapina Neanderthals, based on three factors: mixing of animal and human skeletal remains, breaking of long bones (to access the bone marrow), and the absence of a single intact skull.
+Although controversial, the idea of possible cannibalism was supported by a number of subsequent scientists, such as Mirko Malez, H. Ulrich, and K. Tomić Karlović.
 Neanderthal cannibalism has also been noted in Vindija cave, Moula-Guercy, and possibly in Combe Grenal and Hortus.

 Ritual cannibalism has been noted among the early modern humans of the Klasies River Caves, who consumed other anatomically modern humans.
 Evidence of it has been found at the Les Rois site as well, where early modern humans consumed the flesh of Neanderthals.

 Skull cult

 A skull cult (or skull worship) was the veneration of animal or human skulls.
-This was most often done as part of ancestral worship where the skull was kept in the home for family to maintain a connection with the deceased.
+This was most often done as part of ancestral worship, in which the skull was kept in the home to help the family maintain a connection with the deceased.
 The frontal bone of the Krapina 3 cranium has 35 incisions, which cannot be explained through cannibalism, but may be the result of natural processes.
 At Vindija Cave, only skull and mandible fragments were found, which Mirko Malez has interpreted as purposeful selection.
 Cuts and incisions seen on them may be a consequence of defleshing.